The obvious issue with dependency injection, of course, is that it becomes harder to encapsulate functionality. Injecting a Nest

 , wouldn't the constructor accept an ImprovedNest

-anyway if you typed-hinted against Nest
+anyway if you type-hinted against Nest

 ?
 Well, yes...
 But it won't work the other way around.
 For example :